nathanaday/RealTime-OCR/README.md

 If no view mode is specified, the OCR will run with mode 1.

 To see the view options and their descriptions in the command line, evoke -sv or --show_views

+#### SRC Video Source

+In the case of multiple camera ports, the src for the desired video input can be specified with the -s command-line arguemnt.
+Without specification, the src defaults to 0, which for most users is a built-in webcam.

+Using SRC source 0:

+`python Main.py -t '<full_path_to_your_tesseract_executable>' -s 0`

+Using SRC source 1:

+`python Main.py -t '<full_path_to_your_tesseract_executable>' -s 1`

 #### Language